On the Control of Asynchronous Automata: The distributed synthesis problem

-The theory of Mazurkiewicz traces is very rich and extensively developed in~\cite{thebook}.
-Here we only fix notations and recall the notions of traces, prime traces and views, and list a few elementary properties of traces that we will use throughout the paper.
+The theory of Mazurkiewicz traces is very rich, for a thorough presentation see~\cite{thebook}.
+Here we only fix notations and recall the notions of traces, views, prime traces and parallel traces.